uclaacm/hack.uclaacm.com/README.md

 The banner images of these highlighted events can also be found in `src/images/event`.
 The `button` field will be rendered as a link that points to `link`.

+## Deployment

+Deployment is done automatically when the `main` branch is updated.
+We use GitHub Actions to deploy our site into GitHub pages.
+We have our domain `hack.uclaacm.com` to point to this GitHub page.

+### Continuous Integration (CI)

+We had set up Netlify to build our site for preview for every pull request.
+You can see the preview link right at our pull request.

+But do note that Netlify has a monthly limit of 1000 build minutes.
+We share this quota with the HOTH website.
+Don't push too much.